eegg/school-policies-and-procedures/src/key-persons.rst

    **Why do we reshuffle Key Persons?**

    Over time,
-   the weekly sessions taken by a child change, as do the weekly sessions worked by a staff member.
+   the weekly sessions taken by a child may change, as do the weekly sessions worked by a staff member.
    This results in many sessions
    having Key Person assignment strongly skewed: